SIBarcodeNetwork/ReadtheDocsMaster/Docs/extraction_plates.rst

 .. figure:: /images/empty_extraction_plate.png
   :align: center

 * Insert a name for the extraction plate into the relevant field in the window.
+(See the :ref:`lims_conventions-link` for best practices.)

 * Click the "Bulk Edit" button (found in the toolbar, as seen in image above).
 This will allow you to attach the  FIMS meta-data from all tissues to each tissue's associated workflow in LIMS.